 It should then be stated in the agreement how long the tenant is expected to be staying on the premises.
 For a standard residential lease, it is normally 12 months.
 The tenant should declare the time period that best works for them.

 As most leases will require a security deposit, it is important to declare how much is to be paid as a security deposit and when it is to be paid.
 Security deposit acts as a safety net for the landlord should the tenant fail to pay rent for a given period, vacate the premises early, or cause damage to the property by the end of the lease.
 If there are damages to the premises at the end of the lease, the landlord should produce an itemized list of all repairs done and the costs.
 However, if none of the mentioned events happen, the landlord is expected to refund the security deposit at the end of the lease.

 The agreement should declare how termination would be handled if deemed necessary before the lease term ends.
 Termination can be at a fee (usually a month’s rent) or not, depending on how both parties agree.
 If a fee is required, the terminating party should issue the other party with a 30 days’ notice.
 This section of the agreement is solely dependent on the negotiations between the landlord and the tenant; there are no state laws governing it.

 The next item should be to outline an applicable smoking policy.
-Inclusion of a smoking policy is more common these days; for example, the State of California requires every lease to declare the smoking policy on the property.
+The inclusion of a smoking policy is more common these days; for example, the State of California requires every lease to declare the smoking policy on the property.

 The other item to include is the pet policy of the landlord.
 Most landlords are hesitant about permitting pets.
 However, if having a pet is allowed, the agreement should declare the exact type of pets the landlord allows within the premises.
 The landlord can further limit the maximum weight the animal should weigh for liability (most dangerous dogs are larger) and damage to the property.